javascriptke/express-mongoose-user-permissions/README.md

 - Comment on a post
 - View a post
-- Like Like a given post
+- Like a given post
 - Moderate the comment,likes on a post i.e Moderatoe
 - Overall Admin (The platform owner with all permissions)